The Email

 This weighed on Jimmy’s mind.
 No one told him how to interact in life.
 He came to the realization he could not discern how to handle proper interaction when it came to accountability.

 “I guess I need to be able to communicate better.
 I think I was a sheltered kid, maybe for good reasons.”
+Jimmy admitted, thinking to himself that he wished the world could relate to him better, because he found saying the right sentence at the right movement monumentally difficult.

 This made Kyle break out with laughter, which he tended to do for many reasons.

-“I think you are rough around the edges.
-But you work hard.
-Earnest and ask a lot of questions.
-I made a lot of mistakes on my first job – a lot – got scolded worse than what Rico could ever dish out.”
+“I think you are rough around the edges.”
+Kyle said tossing a wrench from his belt in the hair and catching it, “But you work hard.
+Also earnest and ask a lot of questions.
+I made a lot of mistakes on my first job – a lot – got scolded worse than what Rico could ever dish out.
+I am pretty sure deep down he is proud you took such a verbal pounding and did not quit on the stop.”

-“That all depends on you.”
+“That all depends on you.” he finally answered.

-“I miss you already, little Jim.”
+“You’re golden.
+I miss you already, little Jim.”
 Kyle said with a smile, “do what you need to do.
 Finding a job that pays well is hard.
 Finding one that helps you grow as a person is even harder.
-I think you will make a great fit for something you really want to do.
-I know it.
+I think you will make a great fit for something – somewhere in a place you want to be everyday.
+I just know it.
 You deserve some place better.”

-Kyle tossed Jimmy an apple.
+Kyle reached in his lunchbox and tossed Jimmy an apple.

 “Make sure to eat something today.” he said.